-Accounts receivable include amounts due from other governments and individuals for services provided by the School District.
-Receivable are recorded and revenue recognized as earned or as expenses are incurred.
+Receivables include amounts due from other governments and individuals for services provided by the School District.
+Receivables and amounts due from other governments are recorded and revenue recognized as earned or as expenses are incurred.
 Allowances are recorded when appropriate.